What is Competitor Analysis in SEO?

 SimilarWeb provides a comprehensive view of your competitors’ website traffic sources and analytics.
 It offers insights into your top-performing content, referral sources, and audience demographics.
 SimilarWeb also allows you to compare traffic metrics across multiple websites, giving you a clear picture of your competitors’ online presence.

 BuzzSumo focuses on content analysis and helps you identify the most popular and engaging content in your industry.
 This allows you to discover the top-performing content from your competitors, their social media engagement metrics, and influencers who are expanding your reach.
 BuzzSumo’s insights will help you create compelling content that resonates with your target audience.

 - Google Keyword Planner:

 Majestic specializes in backlink analysis and provides detailed information on the backlink profiles of your competitors.
-It offers metrics like Trust Flow & Citation Flow to measure the quality and authority of your backlinks.
-Majestic also allows you to compare your website’s backlink profile to that of your competitors, helping you identify link-building opportunities.
+It offers metrics like Trust Flow and Citation Flow to measure the quality and authority of your backlinks.
+Majestic also allows you to compare your website’s backlink profile to your competitors, helping you identify link-building opportunities.

 - Google Trends: